elviskirui/chipper-api/README.md

 🏁 **ONCE YOU HAVE COMPLETED THE TASK**

 After implementing the feature, commit your work using the following commands:
-`git add -A && git commit -m "Added command to import dummy users" && git push`
+`git add -A && git commit -m "Added command to import users" && git push`

 # Ready for the next challenge?